 Psychologist Elizabeth Woodward is sure of that.
-“It will be traumatic for many, but everyone responds differently.
-Some will develop disorders, others will not ”.
-However, the first research work on this topic, conducted in China and published in Psychological Medicine, suggests that we must prepare for a tsunami on the mental health of survivors.
-Both of those who have fallen ill and of those subjected to the "simple" lockdown.
+"It will be traumatic for many, but everyone responds differently.
+Some will develop disorders, others will not."
+However, the first research work on this topic, conducted in China and published in Psychological Medicine, suggests that we need to prepare for a tsunami on the mental health of survivors.
+Both of those who got sick and those who underwent the "simple" lockdown.

 For the latter, in particular, there are also problems for those who already have ailments and have had to "compress" them at home.
-“In some cases, those with a disorder can find relief in suspending the relationship with the outside world.
+"In some cases, those with a disorder can find relief in suspending the relationship with the outside world.
 A sort of limbo in which daily relationships are indefinitely postponed.
-Paradoxically, for them it is the resumption of daily life that represents an amplifier of these problems, which return magnified ", explains Lucia Imperatore, psychologist and psychotherapist.
+For them it is paradoxically the resumption of daily life that represents an amplifier of these problems, that come back magnified ", he explains Lucy Emperor, psychologist and psychotherapist.

 Disclaimer: There is certainly a difference between symptoms and a diagnosable condition.
 It is very common for people to experience intrusive thoughts, flashbacks, and nightmares after a traumatic accident.
-It is when those symptoms are repeated for months that we speak of post traumatic stress syndrome.
+It is when those symptoms are repeated for months that we speak of PTSD.
 And the risk is that this will develop.

 Coronavirus and mental health: we can react